The Sharpen tool is used to make a specific area of an image sharper.

 Strength: Drag the Strength slider to adjust the intensity of the sharpening effect.

 Brush over the area of your image you’d like to sharpen.

-Show Original: Click the Show Original button or press thekey on your keyboard to see what the image looked like before you sharpened anything in it.
+Show Original: Click the Show Original button to see what the image looked like before you sharpened anything in it.